• The GR Corolla gets a mild update for 2025, which includes a new front fascia

 2025 Toyota GR Corolla

 The 2025 GR Corolla is offered in Core and Premium models, as well as a new Premium Plus model.
-The Premium Plus replaces the former Circuit Edition and includes that model's goodies like a forged carbon roof, a hood bulge, and a matte black finish for the GR Corolla's standard 18-inch wheels.
-All models come with 235/40-size Michelin Pilot Sport 4 tires as standard.
+The Premium Plus replaces the former Circuit Edition and includes that model's forged carbon roof, hood bulge, and matte-black finish for the GR Corolla's standard 18-inch wheels.
+All models come with 235/40R18 Michelin Pilot Sport 4 tires as standard.

 Included with every purchase is a one-year membership to the National Auto Sport Association (NASA), which provides benefits such as discounts for NASA-sanctioned events as well as admission for a performance driving day.